Chart Color Schemes

 Ringwood was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Ringwood's cultural diversity is notable, with 36.9% of its population born overseas and 33.1% speaking a language other than English at home.
-Christianity is the dominant religion in Ringwood, comprising 43.3% of the population.
-Buddhism is equally represented compared to Greater Melbourne, making up 4.2%.
+Ringwood has a high level of cultural diversity, with 36.9% of its population born overseas and 33.1% speaking a language other than English at home.
+Christianity is the predominant religion in Ringwood, comprising 43.3% of the population.
+However, Buddhism is notably overrepresented compared to Greater Melbourne, making up 4.2% of Ringwood's population.

 Frequently Asked Questions - Diversity